6 Deadly Poisons That Could Kill Your Dog

 Dogs commonly gain access to human medications.
 Or, they are given these medications by a well-intentioned (but misinformed) owner.
 Human medication can easily be overdosed, and some human medications are toxic for dogs.
 PLEASE don’t give your dog any medications without consulting with your veterinarian.
 Why chance it?

 Don’t give your pet anything for fleas or ticks unless it is approved by your veterinarian.
 Some pets are sensitive to certain medications.

 I hope these tips will help keep your pet safe.
 In addition, make sure your dog has the best medical care possible, just in case there is a problem.
-As you know, I recommend pet insurance to make sure that you will have the means to deal with an unexpected problem when it does happen.
+As you know, I recommend pet insurance to make sure that you will have the means to deal with an unexpected problem when it occurs.

-If you already have pet insurance, I congratulate you in taking this important step to help keep your pet safe and healthy.
+If you already have pet insurance, I congratulate you in taking this important step to keep your pet safe and healthy.

 Well, I hope that you have found this information helpful.
 Remember to keep all deadly poisons out of reach of your children and dogs.